Albert0i/RedisDump/RedisFunctions.md

 }
 ```

-The first line states that you are using Lua as scripting engine and name of the library.
+The first line states that we are using Lua as scripting engine and name of the library.
+I *deliberately* opt `KEYS` for keys arguments and `ARGV` for regular arguments to comply the naming convention in Lua Script.
 Functions of read/write and read only bear different syntax.
 You can create a file mixed with read write and read only functions.
 All functions of a library have to loaded in one go.

 `loader.js`
 ```